What is UN4MUN?

 There is no "Point of Information to the Speaker," "Point of Parliamentary Inquiry" or "Point of Personal Privilege."
 There is only a Point of Order, and it is rarely used at the real UN, as most issues are handled in an informal setting.
 During the formal meeting (debate), delegates may request a "Right of Reply" if they decide that a statement by another delegate requires a response from the country they are representing.
 Again, this rarely occurs at the real UN.

 Motions do not need to be seconded.
 At the real UN, a delegate represents an entire nation.
-A sovereign state may voice a concern or request that a vote be taken on any procedural matter at any time.
+A sovereign state may voice a concern or request that a vote is taken on any procedural matter at any time.
 If they wish to put a point or motion forward, they may do so unilaterally.

 Resolution Drafting and Negotiation: When drafting a resolution in an accurate UN simulation, the purpose is for all Member States in the committee/ council to collaborate on its content, and ultimately approve its paragraphs.
 The image you would see in a traditional MUN where different blocs of delegates are working separately on different resolutions in silos, and then one resolution ends up being out forward and presented to the committee, cannot be found at the real UN.
 The ultimate purpose is to reach consensus on the resolution.
 Therefore, the negotiation process from beginning to end is structured to reach that goal, even if it is ultimately not achieved (ie: a vote is taken).